GabsEdits/quick-links/README.md

 ## Intention

-I created this project when I needed a quick and simple page to store my projects and files for school.
+I created this project to have a convenient and straightforward page for organizing my school projects and files.

 ## Usage

 To edit the cards and links, you can modify the `index.md` file.
 Inside the file's frontmatter, you will find a JSON array that represents the cards.
 Each card has properties such as subject, details, date, and color.
 You can duplicate or modify any of these cards to suit your needs.

 ### Links

 To set up the links, follow these steps:

 1. Rename the `.env.example` file to `.env`.